taking a nap outside a gurudwara in Delhi

 • Do not listen to the scammers – if you look like a tourist you will be approached by a multitude of touts and scammers.
 They will try every trick in the book.
 Basically, ignore anyone who approaches you and do not believe them when they tell you a particular monument or site is closed.
 If you do need help, pop into a shop or restaurant and ask there.

-• Be prepared for the beggars and ignore them – this can be hard for first time visitors in Delhi, but you are only perpetuating the cycle by giving money.
+• Be prepared for the beggars and ignore them – this can be hard for first time visitors in Delhi, but you only perpetuate the cycle by giving money.
 Begging is organized in many Indian cities, it’s part of a cartel.
 If you buy a food or grocery item for someone, they often return it to the shop for cash.
 Personally, I do sometimes give to a clearly disabled or elderly person, but never to anyone else, especially children.
 Children will tug on your clothes and follow you persistently, but keep moving and ignore them – they will eventually give up.

 • Do not drink the tap water – it’s not safe.
 Use only bottled or filtered water for drinking.
 Some visitors won’t brush their teeth with tap water but I always have and it’s been fine.